elephantry/elephantry/docs/quickstart.md

-The `elephantry::Structure::relation` function returns the name of the table (but it can be a view), `elephantry::Structure::primary_key` the field or fields composing the primary key, and finally `elephantry::Structure::definition` will contain the list of the fields of our table.
+The `elephantry::Structure::relation` function returns the name of the table (but it can be a view), `elephantry::Structure::primary_key` the field or fields composing the primary key, and finally `elephantry::Structure::columns` will contain the list of the fields of our table.

 And finally the `elephantry::Model` feature allows to make the link between an